-10 Photos to Inspire You to Visit Dutch Cities Outside Amsterdam
+10 Photos to Inspire You to Visit Dutch Cities Other than Amsterdam

 Let me just start this post off by saying, if you have not ever visited Amsterdam, you totally should!
 To this day, it is definitely one of my favourite cities I’ve been to.
 That being said, what’s a shame is that it seems most people travel to the Netherlands, visit the iconic city of canals, coffeeshops, pancakes, and tulips, and call it a successful visit.
 There are so many other beautiful places to visit around this incredible country, and I’m hoping to show you a few photos that will inspire you to stick around the Netherlands a wee bit longer, to witness them yourself!